sshirokov/ZNC.el/README.md

 `/reconnect` will recycle the hell out of the server buffer.

-By default, when you kill a channel buffer instead of `/part`ing from the channel, you will `/detach` from it This is customizable.
+By default, when you kill a channel buffer instead of `/part`ing from the channel, you will `/detach` from it.
+This is customizable.

 You can also get ZNC.el from the [Marmalade](http://marmalade-repo.org/) ELPA repository.
 See http://marmalade-repo.org/ for instructions on using Marmalade.